Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/game_layer.rst

 All agents inherit from the :py:class:`primaite.game.agent.interface.AbstractAgent` class, which mandates that they have an ObservationManager, ActionManager, and RewardManager.
 The agent behaviour depends on the type of agent, but there are two main types:

 * RL agents action during each step is decided by an appropriate RL algorithm.
 The agent within PrimAITE just acts to format and forward actions decided by an RL policy.
 * Deterministic agents perform all of their decision making within the PrimAITE game layer.
 They typically have a scripted policy which always performs the same action or a rule-based policy which performs actions based on the current state of the simulation.
-They can have a stochastic element, and their seed will be settable.
+They can have a stochastic element, and their seed is settable.

-..
-    TODO: add seed to stochastic scripted agents

 Observations
 ============